Near Duncan in Platte County, Nebraska — The American Midwest (Upper Plains)

 Erected 2009 by Nebraska Chapter,

 Marker series.
 This marker is included in the Lincoln Highway, and the Nebraska State Historical Society marker series.

 Location.
 41° 21.209′ N, 97° 34.647′ W. Marker is near Duncan, Nebraska, in Platte County.
 Marker is on U.S. Hwy 30 Frontage Road (original Lincoln Hwy) 0.1 miles east of the intersection of 355th Avenue and 115th Street, on the left when traveling east.
+Marker is along Prairie Creek, about five miles southwest of Duncan.
 Touch for map.
-Marker is along Prairie Creek, about five miles southwest of Duncan.
 Marker is in this post office area: Duncan NE 68634, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 12 miles of this marker, measured as the crow flies.
 Gardiner School (here, next to this marker); Duncan (approx. 5.1 miles away); Lincoln Highway (approx. 5.1 miles away); 1776 Bicentennial 1976 (approx. 5.1 miles away); Osceola And The Early Pioneers (approx. 11.8 miles away).

 1. Lincoln Highway.
 (Submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. Lincoln Highway Association.
 (Submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)

 3. Lincoln Highway.
 (Submitted on March 4, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.)